Meet Amy Berenson from Compass Coaching

 I told him I had loved the times I helped employees discover their strengths, craft their successes, and take their best course of action.
 Turned out, this friend was a life coach (a profession I knew little about at the time), and he recommended I look into becoming a coach.

 After in-depth research, I chose to become certified with Co-Active Training Institute, one of the most highly respected coach training companies in the world.
 I discovered what coaching really is: a solution to the kind of uncertainty we all experience in high school, college and beyond–

 Oh, and that job description I’d written?
 It perfectly described a life coach!
 Huh!
 I am grateful everyday I’ve found my calling and feel honored to help others find the same.

 What do you love most about Marblehead?
 Location!
 Location!
 Location!
 I grew up on the Connecticut coast–sailing, swimming and enjoying the ocean.
 I love the water-oriented vibe, the relaxed attitude and the proximity to Boston.
 This historic and quaint peninsula with a history of fishing, the harbor and even the nearby train (I can hear the whistle from home) all remind me of my home town, Stonington CT.
 I also love the peace and quiet of the early mornings and evenings and the kind spirit of so many.

 What hobbies and interests do you have?
 Well, I live on a sailboat in the summer (well, as often as possible), and you’ll find me gardening, biking, and walking too.
-Summer is my favorite season, but I do enjoy the beauty and quiet of fresh fallen snow (though a white sand beach snorkeling in the Caribbean is far superior).
-A good book, interesting lectures at the Marblehead Historical Society and meeting new people in coffee shops around town are also fun endeavors.
+Summer is my favorite season, but I do enjoy the beauty and quiet of fresh fallen snow (though a white sand beach in the Caribbean is far superior).
+A good book, interesting lectures at the Marblehead Historical Society, indoor badminton and meeting new people in coffee shops around town are also fun endeavors.